 Average Hourly Cost of Running an Air Conditioner in the UK 💷

-Here’s a detailed breakdown of common AC types, their typical power usage, and hourly running costs:
+Here’s a breakdown of typical air conditioning power usage and estimated hourly running costs:

 AC Type | Typical Power (W) | Hourly Cost | Notes |